NikiforovAll/nikiforovall.github.io/_posts/2019-06-03-design-patterns-first-part.md

 ## Template Method

-Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
 In some cases this pattern is better when you have plenty of functionality to reuse or you have complicated hierarchy of behaviors to implement so you could use sliding version of template method.

 It is possible to use .NET specific implementation that relies on extension methods and namespaces.
 So template method is defined by public extension methods, implementation is determined by compile-time.

+**Use case**

+* When you want to encapsulate some behavior or part of algorithm.
+* When you want to define strict contract for developers to reuse some functionality by using inheritance over composition.

 **Frequency of use:** Medium